AP source: Stars bring back Hitchcock as coach - News 12 Now

 Hitchcock replaces Lindy Ruff, who was fired Monday after four seasons in Dallas.
 The Stars missed the playoffs this year after winning the Central Division last season.

-The Edmonton native is fourth on the NHL’s all-time wins list with 781, one shy of legendary New York Islanders coach Al Arbour for third.
+The Edmonton native is fourth on the NHL’s all-time wins list, one shy of legendary New York Islanders coach Al Arbour for third.
 Hitchcock can now pass Arbour back with the team that he led to its only title in franchise history.
+In all, Hitchcock has 781 wins, 474 losses, 88 ties and 111 overtime or shootout losses in 1,454 regular-season games.
+In addition to the Cup in 1999, he led the Stars to the final in 2000.

 Dallas considered former Florida Panthers coach Gerard Gallant and others for its vacancy but went with the affable Hitchcock, whose recipe for success has worked through several eras of hockey.